female physician overwhelmed by administration

 Electronic health records (EHRs), insurance claims, defensive medicine, and profit-over-patient priorities are all common complaints from doctors seeking our support.

-1. Excessive Administrative Burdens
+1. Excessive administrative burdens

-Physicians face an increasing administrative workload, including documentation requirements, regulatory compliance, and electronic health record (EHR) demands.
-The administrative burden goes well beyond just EHRs.
-Credentialing, Continuing Medical Education/Professional Development (CME/CPD), Maintaining Certification (MoC), and so many other administrative tasks are huge consumers of scarce physician time.
-Many studies have shown that physicians spend more time on administrative tasks than on direct patient care, leading to increased stress, decreased job satisfaction, and heightened burnout levels (Sinsky et al., 2016) [2].
+Studies have shown that physicians spend more time on administrative tasks than on direct patient care, leading to increased stress, decreased job satisfaction, and heightened burnout levels (e.g. Sinsky et al., 2016).

-2. Workload and Time Pressure
+2. Workload and time pressure

-Physicians often experience heavy workloads, long working hours, and high patient volumes, leading to chronic stress and exhaustion.
-The relentless demands placed on physicians, including excessive patient caseloads and limited time for breaks or self-care, contribute to burnout (West et al., 2016) [3].
+The relentless demands placed on physicians, including excessive patient caseloads and limited time for breaks or self-care, contribute to burnout (West et al., 2016).

-3. Lack of Autonomy and Control
+3. Lack of autonomy and control

 When physicians feel a lack of control and autonomy over their work environment, it can contribute to burnout.
-Excessive bureaucracy, micromanagement, and limited decision-making authority can erode job satisfaction and increase emotional exhaustion (Shanafelt et al., 2017) [4].

-4. Inadequate Resources and Support
+4. Inadequate resources and support

 Insufficient resources, including staffing shortages and limited access to support services, can strain physicians and hinder their ability to deliver quality care.
-The lack of support in managing the increasing complexity of healthcare further exacerbates burnout (Dyrbye et al., 2017) [5].
+The lack of support in managing the increasing complexity of healthcare further exacerbates burnout (Dyrbye et al., 2017).

 Lack of resources can force physicians into impossible choices and lead to moral injury and worse, as we have previously explored.